Izzat32/notadec4ir/modul_1.md

 ### Fixed wing hybrid (VTOL)

 Pros:
-● can take off and land vertically ✅
+* can take off and land vertically ✅
-● No need for a long runway as it can take off and land vertically ● Can hover
+* No need for a long runway as it can take off and land vertically
+* Able to hover
-● Can carry heavier payloads
+* Can carry heavier payloads
-● Stable
+* Stable

 Cons:
-● Complex
+* More complex
-● More power needed (again, because of multiple rotors) ● Shorter flight time constrained by batteries
+* More power needed (again, because of multiple rotors)
+* Shorter flight time constrained by batteries

 ### Fixed wing drones: